UK woman returnee to AP tests positive for contagious variant of COVID-19 | Health

 UK woman returnee to AP tests positive for contagious variant of COVID-19

 ''Her son tested negative while another person who came in contact with her also did not contract any virus,'' Bhaskar said in a release.
-There was no trace that the new UK strain of coronavirus has spread in the state, he asserted.
+The woman, who returned to India on December 21, managed to give the slip to authorities in New Delhi and reach AP by train but was picked up from Rajamahendravaram and admitted to a hospital along with her son.

+Eight passengers who travelled by the same first AC coach on AP Express, as the UK-returned woman, from New Delhi to Visakhapatnam had tested negative for COVID-19.
+Health authorities conducted RT-PCR tests on these passengers, including two children, upon their arrival in Visakhapatnam as they shared the coach in which the woman travelled after testing positive for coronavirus, though she was found to be asymptomatic.

 - READ MORE ON: